NavyaG-lab/Tech-writer/primer.md

 ## Capivara-clj overview
   * [Capivara](https://github.com/nubank/capivara) is a Redshift data-loader written in Clojure.
 The -clj suffix is there to disambiguate from an older SQL runner project.
   * We load Redshift from avro files that are computed by Itaipu.
 While the default dataset storage format for Itaipu is Parquet, we use the "avroize" function to create a copy of the dataset in Avro format, because Redshift can load directly from Avro (and not from Parquet).
   * Capivara runs simultaneously with Itaipu (reacting to committed datasets via SQS messages published by Metapod) and after Itaipu (batch job to do the cutover once everything is ready).
   We use SQS for this reactive flow because Metapod is on our production stack (in AWS São Paulo) and Capivara runs in AWS US East (where Redshift runs).
+Theoretically we could use Kafka for the same purpose, but a few things would need to be solved before:
+    * The services we have running on Mesos have no network access to Kafka clusters running in the São Paulo region;
+    * Currently, our Kafka clusters are associated with [Immutable Infrastructure stacks](https://github.com/nubank/playbooks/blob/db4cc8939289c513228ff99b6050fe840bd17fa4/admin/infra/stack-spin.md), which get blue-green deployed from time to time.
+The problem is that Capivara does not know what stacks are is not prepared to switch over to a new one, when it gets deployed.

 ## GO deployment pipeline overview [UPDATE REQUIRED]
   * We use [GoCD](https://www.gocd.org/) for continuous delivery build pipelines